liubolightning/curates/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines..